When I feel ill I want to get a confirmation of my diagnosis from my doctor – placebo effect.

 When I do feel better, I confirm my belief in the process – placebo effect confirmed.

 There isn’t a moment that goes by free of confirmation bias – which bias strengthens the placebo effect.
-Which begs my question:
+Which raises a question:

 If most or all of my life is governed by the placebo effect strengthened by my confirmation bias, how much healing is actually done by someone outside me?